A mix of sweet and tart makes these an instant classic.

 - 1 tbsp cornstarch

 - In a medium bowl, combine the flour, granulated and brown sugars, salt, and lemon zest.3 cups all-purpose flour, ¾ cup granulated sugar, ¾ cup dark brown sugar, ½ tsp Kosher salt, Zest of 1 lemon

-- Add the butter and, using a pastry blender or 2 table knives, cut into the flour mixture until the butter is the size of small peas (you can also use a food processor to do this).1½ cups unsalted butter
+- Add the butter and, using a pastry blender or 2 forks, cut into the flour mixture until the butter is the size of small peas (you can also use a food processor to do this).1½ cups unsalted butter

 - Bake until golden brown, about 15 minutes.